Arturo Tolentino: Death and legacy

-Tolentino passed away of a heart attack on the night of August 2, 2004, at the age of 93.
+Tolentino died of a heart attack on the night of August 2, 2004, at the age of 93.
 He is buried at the Libingan ng mga Bayani.

-He had seven children, as acknowledged in his last will and testament (1971): Arturo Jr., Evelyn and Annabella with Consuelo David; Bernadette, Salvador and Victorio with Constancia Conde; and Ma.
-Elenita with Rosita Robles.

 Tolentino was once the foremost expert in civil law and persons throughout the 1960s to 1980s.
-The civil law volumes mainly used in the UP College of Law and other law universities are still the Commentaries and Jurisprudence on the Civil Code of the Philippines volumes by Tolentino, a series of volumes published beginning circa 1960.
+The civil law volumes mainly used in the UP College of Law and other law universities are still Tolentino's Commentaries and Jurisprudence on the Civil Code of the Philippines, which were published beginning circa 1960.

-Sampaloc, Manila has a sports center named after the late senator and has a public monument of Tolentino along Instruccion Street within the residential barangay in the city.
+Sampaloc, Manila has a sports center named after the late senator and has a public monument of Tolentino along Instruccion Street.